-Breast augmentation and breast lift procedures at my Toledo, OH, practice are excellent ways to gain or regain your breast body shape and proportion.
+Breast augmentation and breast lift procedures are excellent ways to gain or regain your breast shape and proportion.
 But many of my patients come to me confused about whether breast implants or a breast lift will help them reach their goals.

 In this blog post, I’ll talk about the conditions I look for in determining whether I recommend breast implants, a breast lift only, or a combination of the two procedures.

 Before reading on, though, try taking this quick quiz to help you clarify which procedure might be the best choice for your goals.